SwedbankPay/swedbank-pay-woocommerce-paymentmenu/readme.md

 up your development, so please feel free to play around.
 However, if you need support, please wait for a future, stable release.

-This plugin provides the Swedbank Pay Checkout for WooCommerce.
+This plugin provides the Swedbank Pay Payment Menu for WooCommerce.

 * Contributors: swedbankpay
 * Tags: ecommerce, e-commerce, commerce, woothemes, wordpress ecommerce, swedbank, payex, payment gateway, woocommerce